bmpelab/SurgEM/README.md

 ## Evaluation

 We provide a tiny but useful ex vivo dataset for the reconstruction accuracy evaluation in both the non-occluded and occluded areas.
+We compare the recovered surface with the reference surface (the scanned one) for evaluating the recovery accuracy in terms of surface distance (defined in [J. Chen, et al., IJCARS, 2023](https://doi.org/10.1007/s11548-023-02889-z)).
 For details about the evaluation, please check the dataset.

 ## Citation